-Boston ivy plants (Parthenocissus tricuspidata) are attractive, climbing vines that cover outer walls of many older buildings, particularly in Boston.
+Boston ivy plants (Parthenocissus tricuspidata) are attractive, climbing vines that cover the outer walls of many older buildings, particularly in Boston.
 It is the plant from which the term “Ivy League” derives, growing on numerous upscale campuses.
 Boston ivy plants are also called Japanese ivy and can quickly overtake the area in which it is planted, climbing by tendrils on any support nearby.

 Boston Ivy as Houseplants